veit/jupyter-tutorial/docs/productive/envs/pipenv/use.rst

     However, you can also specify your own mirrors:

     * with the environment variable ``PIPENV_PYPI_MIRROR``
-    * in the command line, e.g. with:
+    * in the command line, for example with:

       .. code-block:: console